thasipablo/lovely-birds/README.md

 **Lovely Birds** is a website for all fans of birds.
 It is a Single Page App (SPA) that allows users to:

-- Display a list of birds
+- Display a list of birds species
-- Filter birds
+- Filter birds species using search keyword
-- Display details of a bird
+- Display details of a bird speccy

 ## 🛠 Built With <a name="built-with"></a>